I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

 8. Have a laugh!

 Local comedy nights are great value for money, especially now as we are getting close to the Melbourne International Comedy Festival so famous comedians like to test out their material.
 My favourite is Local Laughs at the Local Taphouse in St Kilda which run comedy nights every Monday at 8:30pm for $15.
+If you’re on your first date and gunning for a second date, this is sure to get you that.

 9. Join a TV studio audience